bigfirellc/newnorknimes/README.md

 New Nork Nimes searches nytimes.com for all headlines in a given year and month, and returns a list of all two-word alliterations ("nimes") used in the headlines.
 New Nork Nimes is a [Flask](https://flask.palletsprojects.com/en/3.0.x/) app, using [Bootstrap](https://getbootstrap.com/) for styling.

-You can sometimes see a running example at https://useful-molly-intimate.ngrok-free.app.

 ## Installing
 New Nork Nimes runs on Python 3.10.